adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 4 was very simple, just remember that uppercase chars have a lower asci number as lowercase ones

 task 5 was a little tedious but doable, simple though

+task 6 is very simple, the fact that there is such a function is kinda funny but its understandable, we dont want to make our own